-My colleague Steve Guerin and I worked in the family law department in one court in Oakland for two weeks.
+My colleague Steve Guerin of The Redfish Group in Santa Fe and I worked in the family law department in one court in Oakland for 2 weeks.
 We did a fair amount of homework on the web before we arrived, that being a major source of background knowledge that helps take the short out of short-term project.
-Then we went home to New Mexico and worked on the material, me on the text for a written report, Steve on the court database to develop a visualization of case flow through the system.
-Finally, we went back to the Bay Area for a few days to tell people--in the court and at administrative headquarters--what we'd learned.
+Then we went home to New Mexico and worked on the material, me on the text for a written report and Steve on the court database to develop a visualization of case flow through the system.
+Finally, we went back to the Bay Area for a few days to tell people-in the court and at administrative headquarters-what we had learned.

 I wrote, at the beginning of the report, that family law was "my baby done left me" versus "order to show cause."
 The words made a hit because they were funny/sad and rang true.
 More formally, I called the key dilemma the "narrative/legal schema" conflict.
 A person in the middle of a divorce is not happy, to put it mildly.
 They have a story to tell, the stuff of soap opera and blues and country-western and gossip and the list goes on.
 The courts, on the other hand, give out stacks of incomprehensible forms with boxes that need checking and small spaces where proper words have to be used.
-The story doesn't matter much to the court; correctly completed forms matter a great deal.
+The story does not matter much to the court; correctly completed forms matter a great deal.

 Now hold that fact in mind and prepare for a second.
 Over the previous decade or so, the proportion of people coming into the court without an attorney had gone through the roof.
-We heard several percentages, lower in courts that serve affluent communities, but on the whole the number was large, claimed to be in the range of 70 to 90% in some places, including the court where we worked.
+We heard several percentages, lower in courts that serve affluent communities, but on the whole the number was large, claimed to be in the range of 70% to 90% in some places, including the court where we worked.
 Over a fairly brief period of time, voices at the counter and in the courtroom changed.
-They weren't attorneys as much as they were people suffering one of the most severe emotional traumas of ordinary life.
+They were not attorneys as much as they were people suffering severe emotional traumas.

 Now hold that second fact in mind and prepare for a third.
 Court staff had to enforce the distinction between legal information and legal advice.
 The former they could help out with.
 The latter, absolutely not.
 Where was the dividing line?
-Staff interpretations of what they could and couldn't say varied.
-Some staff had been cowed by judges who called and asked who gave legal advice to a defendant who had tied up an hour with a bunch of gobbeldy-gook.
+Staff interpretations of what they could and could not say varied.
+Some staff had been cowed by judges who called and asked about legal advice given to a defendant who then tied up the court with an hour of gobbeldy-gook.
 Some staff said the reason for the rule was to insure fairness.
 No client should get an unfair advantage through insider knowledge.
-But now that most everyone at the counter or in the courtroom was not a lawyer, ability to understand anything at all was at a premium.
-Insider knowledge wasn't fair.
-But outsider lack of knowledge was not, either.
+But since most clients at the counter or in the courtroom were not lawyers, ability to understand anything at all was at a premium.
+Insider knowledge was not fair.
+But outsider lack of knowledge was not, either, so other staff helped out when they could.

-It was pretty obvious by the end of two weeks that the barrier between personal narrative and legal schema, plus the fact that the number of people appearing without a lawyer/translator had gone through the roof-Performance measures weren't necessary.
+It was pretty obvious by the end of 2 weeks that the barrier between personal narrative and legal schema, plus the fact that the number of people appearing without a lawyer/ translator had gone through the roof-performance measures were not necessary.
 It was obvious what was going on.